-If you're in North Carolina and want a stable career in healthcare without years in school, medical billing and coding is worth a look.
-This career path doesn't require direct patient care, but it's important to every clinic and hospital.
+If you’re in North Carolina and want a healthcare role without years in school, medical billing and coding is worth a look.
+This path doesn’t require direct patient care, but it’s important to every clinic and hospital.
 The work involves processing healthcare claims, translating medical services into standard codes, and making sure providers get paid correctly.

 Training is required, and choosing the right school matters.
 In North Carolina, you’ll find both in-person and online options, as well as community colleges and private career schools.
 The right program can prepare you for certification and give you the skills employers expect.